Provides resources, support, and guidance for students experiencing challenging situations. If you are worried

 Student Health Services provides a variety of primary and specialty care services to help keep students at their optimum health.
 Students’ primary care consultation and evaluation by our health providers are covered by the Health Fee, included in their tuition.
 Additional services/materials are either billed to insurance or you can take advantage of our low self-pay prices.
-A referral is required prior to scheduling with a psychiatrist, student must obtain a referral from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
+A referral is required prior to scheduling with a Health Center psychiatrist.
+This referral may be obtained from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
 Please have your previous psychiatric records sent to the UCF Health Center prior to your initial appointment.

 The mission of Student Accessibility Services (SAS) is to ensure that students with disabilities have an equal access to participate in and benefit from educational opportunities within the UCF community.
 This is accomplished by collaborating with faculty, colleges and departments in providing academic accommodations for qualified students with disabilities.